paul-em/tiny-webrtc/README.md

 This Project is still under development and change requests are welcome!

+The code is only tested in latest Chrome, since it is used in a Chrome Packaged App.

 ## Usage

 As shown in the sample.html (client/sample.html) you can create a webRTC Object by calling